 - Frequency, intensity and time is different for everybody; a commonly quoted amount is moderate activity for 30 minutes or more, most days of the week.
 This time can be broken up throughout the day for convenience and to eliminate boredom.

-- If you’re playing “Candy Crush” on your phone while walking on the treadmill, you’re not working out enough to lose weight.
+- If you’re playing a game or scrolling facebook on your phone while walking on the treadmill, you’re not working out enough to lose weight.
 Remember too, that exercise doesn’t have to be confined to a gym.